Innovation-through-understanding/itu-utils/docs/usage.md

 | typescript       |      4.3.6      |
 | reflect-metadata |     0.1.13      |

-> !
-If your project does not meet those requirements, please make sure to add or update them.
+!> If your project does not meet those requirements, please make sure to add or update those dependencies.
 All ITU projects should make use of those libraries.